PIYAL-DATTA/DjangoShop/README.md

-Date always set to present date.
-Mouse Right-CLick funnctionality.
-Add or Delete Data-colomn or Card.
+Date is always set to the present date.
+Mouse Right-CLick functionality.
+Add or Delete Data Column or Card.
+On Card or Form Edit option.
 Mobile Responsive.
-Enter button separete form-submission.
+Enter button separate form-submission.
 Save button for Total Order Form Submission.